+being a mom!
 They do a lot of activities together as a family as well as keeping on top of their schoolwork and school activities.
 And this can be very hectic at times.
 Especially when there are two in high school, 2 in junior high and two in elementary and 3 still at home.
-Needless to say, they keep her on her involved with Little Dribblers and Rachel and Rebecca will play junior
+Needless to say, they keep her on her family and says that she just loves